Best Wine Bars in Bend, OR

 Wines: Glass pours and bottles.

 Cost: Glasses around $10-20.
 Wide range of bottle prices from under $20 to over $200.
-There is a $15 corkage fee for bottles consumed on site.
+There is a $15 corkage fee for bottles consumed on-site.

 Snacks: Small menu of rotating upscale small plates.

 It’s safe to say that October 2020 was not the most promising time to open a new bar, but FERM & fare beat the odds and is thriving in its location near Drake Park in the heart of Old Bend.
 By design, this bottle shop and wine bar encourages exploration.
-The glass list rotates every couple weeks based on, in the words of the owner, whatever is inspiring him at the moment.
+The glass list rotates every couple of weeks based on, in the words of the owner, whatever is inspiring him at the moment.
 It’s a great place to ask for suggestions when you want to try something outside of your usual go-to regions and varietals.
 FERM & fare specializes in organic, sustainably grown wines, so go ahead and feel good about splurging on a bottle, either in the shop or to go.

 The Wine Shop and Beer Tasting Bar